 Regardless of how the data is compiled for a mailing list, organisations should seek fresh consent every couple of years anyway.
 Making this standard practice is the fastest route to achieving GDPR compliance for email marketing.

 A GDPR compliance framework needs knowledge and competence.
-Take the first step towards implementing the GDPR in your business by attending our GDPR Foundation training in Copenhagen, Dublin or Stockholm.
+Take the first step towards implementing the GDPR in your business by attending our GDPR Foundation training.